 Public involvement under the CEQ Regulations for Implementing the Procedural Provisions of NEPA distinguishes federal actions with effects of national concern from those with effects primarily of local concern (40 CFR 1506.6).
 Our EIS process for the GMC program was published in the Federal Register (APHIS-2016-0045), and met all applicable notice and comment requirements for a federal action with effects of national concern.
 This process provided individuals and national groups the ability to participate in the development of alternatives and provide comment.
-Our subsequent state-based actions have the potential for effects of local concern.
-This includes the USDA APHIS NEPA Implementation Procedures, which allows for EAs and FONSIs where the effects of an action are primarily of regional or local concern to normally provide publication in a local or area newspaper of general circulation (7 CFR 372.7(b)(3)).
+Our subsequent state-based actions have the potential for effects of local concern, and we publish them according to the provisions that apply to federal actions with effects primarily of local concern.
+This includes the USDA APHIS NEPA Implementation Procedures, which allows for EAs and FONSIs where the effects of an action are primarily of general circulation (7 CFR 372.7(b)(3)).
 These publications provide potentially locally-affected individuals an additional opportunity to provide input into the decision-making process.
+Some states also provide additional opportunities for local public involvement, such as public meetings.